 Installing the SDK is rather simple.
 The exact same release is compatible with both BL2 and TPS, as well as both Steam and Epic versions of them, these instructions apply to all of them.

 - Download the latest release here.

 Make sure that you download

 PythonSDK.zip, not either source code link.
 The correct file should only contain a few dlls, a zip file, and a “Mods” folder.

-- Open up the game’s folder - in Steam right click the game, properties -> local
+- Open up the game’s folder - in Steam you can right click the game, properties ->

 Binaries/Win32.
 This should be the folder containing the game’s exe.